 4Protect yourself from viruses and other malware

 There are various ways in which malware can find its way onto a computer.
-A user may open an infected email, browse a compromised website or open an unknown file from removable storage media, such as a USB memory stick.
+A user may open an infected email attachment, browse a malicious website, or use a removable storage drive, such as a USB memory stick, which is carrying malware.

-Cyber Essentials Certification requires that you implement one of the three approaches listed above, to protect your devices against malware.
+Cyber Essentials Certification requires that you implement at least one of the approaches listed above to defend against malware.

 5Keep your devices and software up to date

 No matter which phones, tablets, laptops or computers your organisation is using, it’s important they are kept up to date at all times.
 This is true for both Operating Systems and installed apps or software.
 Happily, doing so is quick, easy, and free.

 Manufacturers and developers release regular updates which not only add new features, but also fix any security vulnerabilities that have been discovered.

 Applying these updates (a process known as patching) is one of the most important things you can do to improve security.
 Operating systems, programmes, phones and apps should all be set to ‘automatically update’ wherever this is an option.
 This way, you will be protected as soon as the update is released.